Water Conservation Tips for Your Garden

-Whether you are starting a new garden or perking up an existing one, incorporate these water-wise tips into your gardening routine to make sure your plants get the best nourishment with the least amount of water.
+When you are starting a new garden or improving an existing one, try these Water Conservation Tips for Your Garden to make sure your plants get the best nourishment with the least amount of water.

 Know your plants.
 Do your homework before purchasing plants so that you can select an ideal blend of varieties that thrive in your local climate without a lot of extra water.